 Prescribed burn at Dhilba Guuranda-Innes National Park

-- The burn will commence at 12 pm and is expected to be complete by 10 pm.
+- The burn will start at 10am on Friday 27 October and is likely to be completed by 7pm on Saturday 28 October

 A list of planned prescribed burns is available on the DEW website.